Subham-Shrestha/CProgramming/README.md

 ## Files Overview

 ### Array.c
-Comprehensive demonstration of array concepts in C, including:
+Comprehensive demonstration of array concepts in C, now updated to run all programs sequentially:
-- Array initialization and declaration
+- Array initialization and printing without/with loops
-- Accessing array elements with proper indexing
-- Using loops to iterate through arrays
-- Examples of one-dimensional arrays with user input and output
-- Array bounds and garbage values when accessing out-of-bounds indices
-- Programs included:
-  - Printing marks of 5 subjects using loops
-  - Taking input for marks of 5 students and displaying them
+- Taking input for marks of 5 students
 - Calculating total marks of 5 subjects
 - Printing array elements in reverse order
 - Finding sum of elements at even indices
-  - Finding the smallest element in a user-defined size array
+- Finding the smallest element in an array
+- Finding the greatest element in an array
+- Finding average of 8 numbers

 ### Check.c
 Contains programs for various checking operations: